Magnetic field-induced momentum-dependent symmetry breaking in a kagome superconductor: Abstract

 \section{Abstract}

-In quantum materials with multiple degrees of freedom with similar energy scales, intertwined electronic orders with distinct broken symmetries often appear in a strongly coupled fashion.
-Recently, in a class of kagome superconductors represented by \cvs, experimental reports have suggested rotational symmetry breaking and time reversal symmetry breaking associated with a charge density wave (CDW) order, revealing an exotic nature of this CDW order.
-Here, utilizing our recently developed capability of performing angle-resolved photoemission spectroscopy in a tunable magnetic field (magneto-ARPES), we reveal momentum-selective response of the electronic structure of \cvs~to an external magnetic field. \edt{While the response in the electronic structure is clearly compatible with piezomagnetism, strong orbital-selectivity is observed.} Specifically, bands associated with the vanadium $d$-orbitals contributing to the Van Hove singularities (VHS) near the Brillouin zone (BZ) boundary exhibit selective spectral broadening that breaks C$_6$ rotational symmetry and is odd in magnetic field, disappearing above the CDW transition.
-Meanwhile, the antimony $p$-orbital dominated electron pocket at the BZ center becomes elongated under an applied field---an effect that persists above the \tcdw.
-Our observations delineate the origin of the time-reversal symmetry breaking associated with the vanadium VHS-bands at the onset of the CDW order, while the field-induced rotational symmetry breaking largely associated with the antimony $p$ orbitals reflects fluctuations beyond the CDW ordering temperature.
-Our magneto-ARPES work demonstrates a novel tuning knob for disentangling intertwined orders in the momentum space for quantum materials.
+When multiple degrees of freedom share similar energy scales in quantum materials, intertwined electronic orders, which exhibit broken symmetries, are often strongly coupled.
+Recent studies on kagome superconductors such as \cvs~report rotational and time-reversal symmetry breaking linked to a charge density wave.
+Here, we observe a momentum-selective response of the electronic structure of \cvs~to an external magnetic field.
+By performing angle-resolved photoemission spectroscopy in a tuneable magnetic field, we demonstrate that the response of the electronic structure is compatible with piezomagnetism along with strong orbital selectivity.
+Our results show that the origin of the time-reversal symmetry breaking is associated with the vanadium Van Hove singularities at the onset of the charge density wave order.
+We also demonstrate the presence of fluctuations beyond the charge ordering temperature.
+Our results reveal that magnetic fields can be used as tuning knobs for disentangling intertwined orders in the momentum space for quantum materials.